Home Insurance Liability Coverage: How Much Protection Do You Need?

 What Is Liability Coverage (Coverage E) on a Home Insurance Policy?

-Think of it this way: if a guest trips on your icy front steps and breaks their wrist, Coverage E is what pays for the resulting medical bills, legal fees, and any court judgment against you — up to your policy's limit.
+Think of it this way: if a guest trips on your icy front steps and breaks their wrist, Coverage E is what pays for the resulting medical bills, legal fees, and any court judgment against you, up to your policy's limit.
+For a broader look at how this fits into your overall policy, see our complete guide to Coverages A through F.

 What Does Coverage E Actually Pay For?